mikeparisstuff/toolkit/README.md

    To Install
 ==================
-1) Clone this repo to your home directory on your linux or other unix based machine..
-If you run windows may god help you\n
+- Clone this repo to your home directory on your linux or other unix based machine..
+If you run windows may god help you
-2) cd into the toolkit directory\n
+- cd into the toolkit directory
-3) Run ./make_links.sh
+- Run ./make_links.sh
-  - Note: You may have to change file permissions on make_links.sh i.e. 'chmod 755 make_links.sh'\n
+   -- Note: You may have to change file permissions on make_links.sh i.e. 'chmod 755 make_links.sh'
-4) Enjoy
+- Enjoy